 As a business, you want to build customer confidence in your reputation, and trust your brand.
 To ensure this, make sure your website is consistent in both content and design: employ great content writers to create fresh, unique copy for your web pages, with content feeling both personal and informative, steering clear of boring, repetitive copy.
 That said, it is still crucial to include the ‘boring’ pages that you think no one reads, to keep yourself covered – having a ‘Terms and Conditions’ page, and an FAQs page, will ensure you have covered all bases.

 There are few things more off-putting than stock images that have clearly been lifted from some corner of the internet.
 They say nothing about your business, what you do, or what you are about – conversely, it can show that you pay little attention to the details and care very little what your customers think of you.
 Investment in good quality, original images will pay off tenfold.
 Show your products at different angles so that your customers have a good idea of what they are buying, but don’t alienate customers with fantastical images.
-You want them to be able to visualise themselves using your goods, not see them as elusive and removed from themselves.
+You want them to be able to visualize themselves using your goods, not see them as elusive and removed from themselves.

 Follow customers’ journeys